What is the cost of living in Thailand?

 Insurance & The Cost Of Living In Thailand

 There are excellent health insurance policies in Thailand.
 There are policies for coverage of up to $1,000,000+ USD, valid anywhere on the planet (except the USA, of course) for as little as 20,000 THB/year ($667 USD/year).
-Additionally, Thai medical services are very inexpensive, compared with Western health care and hospitals.
-Some of the best hospitals in the world are located within Thailand, and many Westerners are making Thailand a destination for medical tourism, with procedures costing up to 1,000 times less than in some Western countries.
+Additionally, Thai medical services are very inexpensive compared with US health care and hospitals.
+Some of the best hospitals in the world are located in Bangkok, and many Westerners are making Thailand a destination for medical tourism, with procedures costing up to 1,000 times less than in some Western countries.

 Home owner’s insurance is typically about 5,000 – 10,000 THB/year ($166 – $300/year), and the coverage is quite extensive.
-We have a client whose house had an electrical fire while they were in their home country.
-They had to replace the entire kitchen and most of the furniture; all the damage was covered by their insurance policy.
+We have a client whose house had an electrical fire while they were abroad in their home country.
+They had to replace the entire kitchen and most of the furniture, and all the damage was covered by their insurance policy.

 How much is a typical international school in Thailand?